SignDiff: Diffusion Model for American Sign Language Production: IMPLEMENTATION DETAILS

 \FrameReinforcementNet{} utilizes adaptive thresholding to create a binary image based on local pixel thresholds.
 Subsequently, a 5x5 convolutional kernel is utilized for erosion, shrinking white regions in the binary image.
 This helps refine foreground object segmentation.
 ControlNet \cite{zhang2023adding} locks all parameters in $\Theta$ and then clones it into a trainable copy $\Theta_\text{c}$.
 The copied $\Theta_\text{c}$ is trained with an external condition vector $\bm{c}$.
 We extend a copy of $\Theta_\text{d}$ and define the new input as $\bm{d}$.
 Here $\bm{c}$ represents OpenPose's input to the model, and $\bm{d}$ represents our FR-Net's input to the model.
-Since our input is ultimately superimposed, we can call the variable that $\bm{c}$ and $\bm{d}$ superimpose $\bm{e}$.
+Since our input is ultimately superimposed, we can call the variable that $\bm{c}$ and $\bm{d}$ superimpose $\bm{e}$, as shown in Fig. \ref{fig:SD}.
+Overall, we follow the same principles as ControlNet to incorporate new input conditions.